 Entertainment expenditures are defined as costs for meals or light refreshments and related services incurred in connection with events that are primarily business activities in support of the university’s mission.
-Related services include room/equipment rental, decorations/flowers, and similar expenses.
+Related services include room/equipment rental, decorations/flowers, and associated expenses.

 Such activities must: